eb8ga/pxt-roversa-2/README.md

 roversa.isPressed(RoversaPin.P5)
 ```

-Roversa button "is pressed" allows users to select any of the 7 buttons mapped to the micro:bit on Roversa.
+Roversa button `isPressed` allows users to select any of the 7 buttons mapped to the micro:bit on Roversa.
 Buttons include FWD, REV, LEFT, RIGHT, STOP, ENTER, PLAY.
 Users can make these buttons do anything in Blocks and Javascript

 ```blocks
 roversa.onEvent(RoversaPin.P5, RoversaEvent.Down, function() {